jsimmo45/JeoPDE/README.md

 },
 ```

-Add new categories freely — the game randomly picks 5 per round, so more categories = more variety.
+The correct answer's index is `a`, and choices are shuffled at runtime, so `a: 0` is fine for every clue.
+Add new categories freely — the game picks 5 per round, so more categories means more variety.

 ## Firebase Setup (Shared Leaderboard)